 DNA damage can affect cells and the entire body in various ways:

 - Cancer: Genetic mutations in DNA, such as the substitution of one base for another, can lead to the development of cancer.
-These mutations can disrupt the function of genes involved in regulating cell growth and division, causing cells to grow and divide uncontrollably.
+These mutations can disrupt the function of genes involved in regulating cell growth and division, thereby causing cells to grow and divide uncontrollably.

-The Link Between DNA Damage and Aging:
+The Connection Between DNA Damage and Aging:

 Therapeutic Approaches: